 Afterward, head over to the Street of Dreams, (aka Camino de la Costa), a stretch of oceanfront mansions with gorgeous panoramic views of the water.
 From there, head to Calumet Park, where you’ll find benches, picnic tables, and expansive ocean views.
 Finish off your day by visiting one of Bird Rock’s boutique shops and restaurants, including:

-- Mimi & Red to shop casual, beach-chic fashion
+Mimi and Red to shop casual, beach-chic fashion.

 Search All Homes